 Why Did I Receive a CP14 Notice From the IRS?

-You received a CP14 notice from the IRS because their records show you owe the IRS at least $5 in unpaid taxes.
-IRS CP14 is usually the first tax balance due notice you receive from the IRS, and it precedes any aggressive tax collection efforts such as liens, levies or wage garnishment.
+You received an IRS CP14 notice because records show you owe at least $5 in unpaid taxes.
+The IRS first sends a CP14 balance due notice as a result of back taxes.
+It precedes any aggressive tax collection efforts such as liens, levies or wage garnishment.

-You can avoid such outcomes by responding to the CP14 notice in a timely manner and working out a suitable payment arrangement with the IRS.
+However, you can avoid such outcomes.
+Respond to the IRS balance due notice and work out a favorable payment arrangement with the IRS.

 How Much Time Do I Have to Respond to a CP14 Notice?

-Your CP14 notice contains a deadline date by which the tax balance due must be paid or correspondence must be made to avoid further interest and penalties.
-That date is typically 60 days from the date the notice CP14 was sent, but you should read yours carefully to be sure.
+Your CP14 notice contains a deadline date.
+Pay the tax balance due as soon as you can, even if you can’t pay the full amount.
+Doing so helps you avoid additional interest and penalties.
+The deadline date is typically 60 days from the date the CP14 letter was sent.
+That said, read yours carefully to be sure.

 What If I Can’t Pay the Full Amount I Owe the IRS in the CP14 Notice?

-If you receive a CP14 notice but can’t pay the full amount you owe the IRS, the last thing you should do is ignore the CP14 notice.
-The tax balance due won’t go away, nor will the efforts by the IRS to collect it — they will only get more aggressive.
+If you receive a CP14 notice but can’t pay the full amount you owe the IRS, the last thing you should do is ignore it.
+In reality, the tax balance due won’t go away.
+Efforts by the IRS to collect it will only get more aggressive.

 First, verify the amount listed on the CP14 notice with your own records and make sure they match.
-The IRS is not infallible, and they have attempted to collect tax debts from people who owed nothing or were even owed a refund.
-If you believe the IRS notice CP14 was sent in error, you should contact the IRS and begin the CP14 dispute process.
+Given that the IRS is not infallible, they have attempted to collect tax debt from people who owed nothing.
+From time to time the IRS has even tried to collect from individuals owed a refund.
+If you believe the IRS notice CP14 was sent in error, contact the IRS and begin the CP14 dispute process.

-If, on the other hand, the tax debt is legitimate, but you aren’t in the financial position to pay what you owe the IRS, you have several tax relief options.
-If you’re facing a true financial hardship, you might qualify for an Offer in Compromise (OIC).
+On the other hand, if the tax debt is legitimate, but you aren’t in the financial position to pay what you owe the IRS, you have several Fresh Start Program tax relief options.
+If you’re facing a true financial hardship and need a fresh start with the IRS, you might qualify for an Offer in Compromise (OIC).
 An OIC is an agreement by which the IRS settles your tax debt for less than you owe, sometimes much less.

-Another popular tax relief option is setting up an IRS payment plan or installment agreement in which you settle your tax debt over time with smaller monthly payments that you can afford based on your income and other debts.
+Another popular tax relief option is setting up an IRS payment plan or installment agreement.
+At least with a payment plan, you can settle your tax debt over time with smaller monthly payments.
+These payments are more affordable compared to lump sums since they’re based on your income and other expenses.

 Will the IRS Charge Penalties and Interest If I Don’t Pay the CP14 Notice Balance?